lightshiftdesigns/simply-taskful-public/privacy_policy.md

 ## Data Storage and Security

-**Local Mode:** When using the app in Local Mode, all your data is stored locally on your device using iOS's standard storage mechanisms.
+**Local Mode:** When using the app in Local Mode, all your data is stored locally on your device using iOS's standard storage mechanisms (UserDefaults).
 Your data is not transmitted to any servers and remains private on your device.
+While your device's iCloud backup includes this data, it will only be restored if you restore your entire device from an iCloud backup after reinstalling the app.
+Local Mode data does not automatically sync to other devices.

 **Cloud Mode:** When you create an account and use Cloud Mode, your data is encrypted in transit and at rest using industry-standard security measures.
 We use Firebase for secure data storage and authentication.
 Task data, categories, keywords, and calendar import history are stored in Firebase Firestore.
 Your data is protected by Firebase's security infrastructure and is only accessible to you through your authenticated account.
+Cloud Mode provides automatic syncing across all your devices.

 Calendar access permissions are managed through iOS system settings and can be revoked at any time, regardless of which mode you're using.